-Music a couple of months ago Share Tweet Pin Share UPDATE: Illadaproducer recently took to Twitter to reveal that the sample is actually taken from Donna Burke’s “Glassy Sky,” that was used in Season 2 of anime Tokyo Ghoul.
-Apparently, the producer “got it confused with another beat I did in which I used Kingdom Hearts‘ theme.” twitter-tweet” data-lang=”en”> It’s actually Glassy Sky from Tokyo Ghoul.
+Music a few months ago Share Tweet Pin Share UPDATE: Illadaproducer recently took to Twitter to reveal that the sample is actually taken from Donna Burke’s “Glassy Sky,” that was used in Season 2 of anime Tokyo Ghoul.
+Apparently, the producer “got it confused with another beat I did in which I used Kingdom Hearts‘ theme.” twitter-tweet” data-lang=”en”> Bonus: Want to stay up to date on our latest Rare Norm news ?
+It’s actually Glassy Sky from Tokyo Ghoul.
 I got it confused with another beat I did in which I used Kingdom Hearts theme.
 You guys got the exclusive hahaha — illaDaProducer (@illaDaProducer) September 4, 2018 With fans still trying to break down Eminem’s surprise album release, many are beginning to pick up on an unexpected sample used on Kamikaze.
 Taking a detailed listen of “Good Guy” off of Em’s tenth studio album, a distorted female vocal can be heard throughout the track.
 According to producer, Illadaproducer, the song features a cut from a Kingdom Hearts theme.
 Although he does not reveal which song is used, the sample is assumed to be taken from “Simple & Clean” by iconic Japanese singer Utada Hikaru.
 “Simple & Clean” is the English language version Utada recorded for international formats of Japanese RPG game, Kingdom Hearts.
 Catch Illadaproducer reveal the Kingdom Hearts sample below and make sure to check out his recent interview with Rolling Stone in full.
 In case you missed it, stream Eminem’s new surprise album, Kamikaze.
 What about “Good Guy,” what’s the sample there?
 That’s me doing my video game thing.
 Kingdom Hearts.
 It’s a Japanese videogame, and that’s the theme song from it.
 It’s one of the dopest melodies I’ve ever heard.
 Shout out Japanese videogames and Japanimation for inspiration.
 Filtered it, did some chops, did some processing to it.
 I basically made it unrecognizable, but I know they would have still found it.
 That’s why we had to deal with the clearance.
 But when I do anything I try to make it to where it’s not fully recognizable.